Car Collector International

 Suspension, brakes and tyres — track-focused, road-usable within limits

-Suspension is 32-way adjustable coilover motorsport dampers with stiffer anti-roll bars (Wikipedia, fetched).
+Suspension is 32-way adjustable coilover motorsport dampers with stiffer anti-roll bars.
 This is a race setup with a road certification — the ride is firm, the primary calibration is track-biased, and any car offered with the dampers set materially outside factory-reference should have McLaren Retailer setup paperwork.
-Brakes are 390 mm / 380 mm carbon-ceramic (Wikipedia, fetched); check disc thickness and pad wear against factory reference — cars used heavily on-circuit will chew through pads quickly.
-Standard road tyre is semi-slick Pirelli P Zero Trofeo R (Wikipedia, fetched); optional track-only Pirelli racing slicks are available.
+Brakes are 390 mm / 380 mm carbon-ceramic; check disc thickness and pad wear against factory reference — cars used heavily on-circuit will chew through pads quickly.
+Standard road tyre is semi-slick Pirelli P Zero Trofeo R; optional track-only Pirelli racing slicks are available.
 Verify which set is fitted, the tyre age (Trofeo R has a limited effective life on rubber-compound grounds) and whether the car has ever run slicks in anger.

 Stripped racing interior, numbered plaque and no-cost 'road' options

-The 620R cabin is deliberately stripped — carpet removed, carbon racing seats, six-point harness, door pull straps, carbon paddles, 12 o'clock steering-wheel mark, McLaren Track Telemetry standard, air-con / infotainment deleted (Wikipedia, fetched, verbatim).
-Air-conditioning and infotainment were available as NO-COST options (Wikipedia, fetched, verbatim: 'although they are available as no cost options') — many US-delivery cars were configured with both, many UK / Europe cars were configured 'as intended' without.
+The 620R cabin is deliberately stripped — carpet removed, carbon racing seats, six-point harness, door pull straps, carbon paddles, 12 o'clock steering-wheel mark, McLaren Track Telemetry standard, air-con / infotainment deleted.
+Air-conditioning and infotainment were available as NO-COST options — many US-delivery cars were configured with both, many UK / Europe cars were configured 'as intended' without.
 Verify the original McLaren build sheet for spec matching.
 The numbered cabin plaque is the definitive originality reference — a 620R without its original numbered plaque is materially compromised and needs paperwork explaining why.
-Both fetched BaT lots are #151 of 225 (Bid to $191,000 11/17/2024) and unspecified-number cars.
+Both sourced BaT lots are #151 of 225 (Bid to $191,000 11/17/2024) and unspecified-number cars.

 Plaque numbering — /350 and /225 cabin plaques